PMXathens/FDE4NONMEM/README.md

 The repository consists of the following:
 - FDEGL.f90: The FORTRAN subroutine
 - FDEGL.m: The FDE numerical solver using the Grunwald-Letnikov Scheme written in MATLAB
-- A folder containing an example of Linear FDE model with a Control File and a simulated Dataset
+- A folder containing an example of a Linear FDE model with a Control File and a simulated Dataset
-- A folder containing an example of Non-Linear FDE model with a Control File and a simulated Dataset
+- A folder containing an example of a Non-Linear FDE model with a Control File and a simulated Dataset
 - FDEGL_User_Guide.txt: A short user-manual
 - An application to a real Diazepam dataset